 Neptune Beach, Florida

-Neptune Beach is one of the newer beach towns in northeast Florida with its own special small town flavor.
-Located in Duval County on a barrier island between the Atlantic Ocean on the east and the Intracoastal Waterway on the west, it encompasses approximately 6.5 square miles and is bounded by the City of Atlantic Beach to the north and the City of Jacksonville Beach to the south.
-About 7,100 residents live here and the city government is determined to restrict construction and development so as not to spoil the ambience of the neighborhood.
+Neptune Beach is a compact seaside city in Duval County and one of the Jacksonville Beaches communities in northeast Florida.
+Set on a barrier island between the Atlantic Ocean on the east and the Intracoastal Waterway on the west, it is bordered by the City of Atlantic Beach to the north and the City of Jacksonville Beach to the south.
+Though small in size, Neptune Beach is known for its relaxed residential feel, easy ocean access, and the restaurants and shops around Beaches Town Center.

 About The Community